ST. JOHNS COUNTY, Fla. — Two planes crashed in St. Johns County on Sunday, sending two men to the hospital with serious injuries.

 “Right here in this little farming town, two little small planes go down.
 It’s kind of odd,” Brunner said.

-Cameras were rolling as a Federal Aviation Administration investigator surveyed the wreckage with the victims.
+Action News Jax cameras were rolling as a Federal Aviation Authority investigator surveyed the wreckage with the victims.
 They didn't want to talk about the crash.